lyorig/Halcyon/README.md

 Various classes and types that enhance and simplify coding.
 - **lyoECS**
 An Entity-Component System, features both static and dynamic variants.

+## The rendering system
+There are a few steps to rendering the game.
+1. **Scene Canvas**
+Everything is rendered onto a target texture.
+This allows for camera scale independency.
+Camera information is passed in, enabling culling for unseen objects.
+Distance from the camera is taken into account.
+2. **Final Render**
+The camera scale is used to render the scene canvas onto the screen.